SAP/luigi/docs/navigation-advanced.md

 <img src="https://github.com/SAP/luigi/blob/c70658fcb78c48012303a4e59012d5d158ca46b3/docs/assets/profile.png" width="628">

-The profile is a drop down-list in the top navigation tat allows you to override the logout item content (if authorization is configured) and/or add links to Luigi navigation nodes.
+The profile is a drop-down list in the top navigation that allows you to override the logout item content if authorization is already configured.
+You can also add links to Luigi navigation nodes.

 You can configure a profile element in the top navigation by adding the `profile` property to the navigation object in the configuration file.
 Find all the parameters which can be used to configure a profile [here](navigation-parameters-reference.md#profile).